 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 You can find Arkansas’s regulations for cremation containers in Rule I, Section 15 of the Arkansas Embalmers & Funeral Directors Rules.
-To find the rules, see the link at the end of this article.

 No. Federal law requires funeral homes to accept caskets that consumers have purchased from other sources, such as an online retailer.
 You may also build your own casket, if you prefer.